HURRICANE PREPAREDNESS: Know your risk

 - Rip currents along and near the coast can be deadly, even when to storm is well offshore.

 - Tropical Depression: A tropical cyclone with maximum sustained winds of 38 mph (33 knots) or less.
+These systems are assigned numbers.

 - Tropical Storm: A tropical cyclone with maximum sustained winds of 39 to 73 mph (34 to 63 knots).
+These systems are assigned names.
+The names are retained if the storm becomes a hurricane.

 - Hurricane: A tropical cyclone with maximum sustained winds of 74 mph (64 knots) or higher.